 We mostly use Betel Nuts for auspicious occasions.

 Walnut or Akhrot is also hot-favorite dry fruit in India.

-As the popularity of cakes and similar baked products has increased in the country, people have started consuming this nut more in recent decades.
+As the popularity of cakes and similar baked products has increased, people have started consuming this nut more in recent decades.

 You can also make Walnut Barfis, Walnut Sheera, Walnut Chutney using these nuts.

 However, as I mentioned earlier, it is mostly known for its use in cakes.